The Ice Warden | Chapter 1

 Half an hour later, Yuri entered the fishermen’s tavern and found the Imperial emissaries sitting at a table with their guards.

-His surname sounded like it was from some of the kingdoms of Ur.
+His surname sounded like it came from one of the kingdoms of Ur.
 “Should I call you Sir or My Lord?”

 Yuri nodded.
 Sister.
 That’s why the resemblance.